tleyden/deeplens-securitycam/README.md

 1. Under Permissions, open the generated role (eg, AWSDeeplensSNSDeduped-role-es8t9bve) and add the following policies: **AmazonKinesisVideoStreamsFullAccess** and **AmazonSNSFullAccess** (there's probably a more secure way, please file an issue if you have ideas)

-1. Under Basic Settings, set the timeout to 0 min 30 sec
+1. Under Basic Settings, set the timeout to 1 min 0 sec

 1. Hit the Deploy button